Throughout history, prohibition has proven to be ineffective at reducing the supply of substances that people still want.

 The issue with prohibition

 Throughout history, prohibition has proven to be ineffective at reducing the supply of substances that people still want.
 More common effects are an increase in organised crime and greater secrecy around drug use.
 Prohibition is also expensive to enforce.
-In Australia, the government throws much more money and resources toward enforcing drug laws through criminalisation than it does for harm reduction measures that actually help keep people safe.
+In Australia, the government throws much more money and resources toward enforcing drug laws through criminalisation than it does for harm reduction measures that help keep people safe.

 Fatal incidents during the summers of 2018-19 and 2019-20 demonstrate the adverse effects of prohibition and criminalisation.
 The presence of sniffer dogs at music festivals is known to not deter or prevent use and has contributed to adverse outcomes as a result of people ‘preloading’, internally concealing drugs, and consuming drugs quickly in fear of detection.